spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-add-a-new-shipment-method-2.0.md

     link: docs/scos/dev/feature-walkthroughs/page.version/shipment-feature-walkthrough/reference-information-shipment-method-plugins.html
 ---

-This document describes the steps to add a new shipment method without integrating with the shipment provider.

-This document considers the case when you need to add a new shipment method without integrating it with the shipment providers' system.
+This document shows how to add a new shipment method without integrating it with the shipment provider system.

 {% info_block infoBox "Note" %}